skunichetty/skunichetty/README.md

 # Hi, I'm Sachchit

 I'm a **junior CSE student** at the **University of Michigan, Ann Arbor**!
-As a builder and learner, I love the challenge of mastering a new concept and applying it to build something awesome!
-My GitHub page (and the projects I share here) is my way of sharing that learning process with the wider tech community.
-Feel free to follow along!
+As a learner and builder, I love the challenge of mastering a new concept and applying it to build something awesome.
+My GitHub page and projects are my way of sharing that process with the tech community.

 <div align=center>
     <img src="https://skillicons.dev/icons?i=cpp,py,ts,bash"/>